-A review of the S&P 500 reveals that about 73% of its components are currently paying a dividend, with an average yield of 2.7%, and a median value of 2.25%.
-The current average yield represents a 25-basis point drop from the previous figure in late June, while the median value has gone down 22-basis points.
+A review of the S&P 500 reveals that about 73% of its components are currently paying a dividend, with an average yield of 2.94%, and a median value of 2.47%.

-A breakdown of the S&P 500 by sector shows that telecommunications, utilities, and consumer staples companies, as depicted on the table to the left, have on average the highest dividend yields.
-Currently, about 94% of the companies in the the utilities sector pay a dividend with an average yield of 4.80%, while telecom companies have the highest average yield at 9.24%.
+A breakdown of the S&P 500 by sector also shows that telecommunications, utilities, and consumer staples companies, as depicted on the table to the left, have on average the highest dividend yields.
+Currently, the utilities sector has the highest number of companies paying a dividend, with 94% of its components offering such payouts, while the telecoms have the highest average yield of 8.7%.

 Impact of the Rally